Quick Start Guide

 On Windows, it means that you can select between the MinGW / MinGW-w64 or Cygwin environment, WSL, or Visual Studio if you plan to use Microsoft Visual C++ compiler.
-For details, refer to Quick Tutorial: Configure CLion on Windows.
+For details, refer to CLion Windows Tutorial.

 On macOS, the required tools might be already installed.
 If not, update command line developer tools as described in Configuring CLion on macOS.